twitter/finatra/_sources/user-guide/getting-started/modules.rst.txt

 Modules Depending on Other Modules
 ----------------------------------

-There may be times where you would like to reuse types bound by one Module inside another Module.
+As noted in the `Differences with Google Guice Modules <#differences-with-google-guice-modules>`_ section, a `c.t.inject.TwitterModule` has an associated lifecycle and thus you should prefer to **not** install an instance of a `c.t.inject.TwitterModule` using `Binder#install <https://google.github.io/guice/api-docs/4.2/javadoc/com/google/inject/Binder.html#install-com.google.inject.Module->`__ inside of `Module#configure()`.

+However, we recognize that there may be times where you would like to reuse types bound by one Module inside another Module.
 For instance, you may have a Module which provides a type `Foo` and need that instance when constructing a type `Bar` in another Module.
 E.g.

 .. code:: scala